Status: Not Statutorily Recognized

 - Department of Liquor Control

 - Phone: 614.644.2360

 - Fax: 614.644.2480

 (B) As used in the Revised Code:

-(2) “Beer” includes all beverages brewed or fermented wholly or in part from malt products and containing one-half of one per cent or more, but not more than twelve per cent, of alcohol by volume.
+(2) “Beer” includes all beverages brewed or fermented wholly or in part from malt products and containing one-half of one per cent or more of alcohol by volume.